FrostNT1/GQA-presentation/README.md

 ### The Context

-Have you ever been typing a prompt to an AI, waiting for it to finish its sentence, and you're just thinking: *what is taking so long?* That little pause, that delay—it's actually one of the biggest challenges in AI right now.
+Have you ever been typing a prompt to an AI, waiting for it to finish its sentence, and you're just thinking: *what is taking so long?* That little pause, that delay, it's actually one of the biggest challenges in AI right now.
 These models are running on some of the most powerful computers on the planet, so what's the holdup?

 The answer isn't about raw computing power.
 It's actually something more like a massive **traffic jam** happening inside the model's memory.